Vertex Algebra constructions for (analytic) Geometric Langlands in genus zero: Introduction

 \subsection{Generalizations}

-There are many 2d chiral algebras which include a critical Kac-Moody sub-algebra for some reductive group $G$.
-It may happen that the center of the Kac-Moody sub-algebra is not represented faithfully in $V$, so that some central elements vanish when embedded into $V$.
-If that is the case, the partition function or correlation functions for these algebras will be annihilated by the appropriate quantum Hitchin Hamiltonians for $G$.
+Consider some 2d chiral algebra $A$ which includes Kac-Moody currents at critical level for some reductive group $G$.
+The inclusion gives a map from the whole Kac-Moody chiral algebra to $A$, mapping the center of the Kac-Moody algebra to central elements in $A$.
+The map from the center of the Kac-Moody algebra may have a kernel.
+Applying the Kac-Moody Ward identities to elements in the kernel we discover that the partition function or correlation functions for $A$ will be annihilated by the $G$ quantum Hitchin Hamiltonians which express the solution to the Ward identities.

-If we can build non-relative 2d CFTs out of such chiral algebras, the partition function or correlation functions will give single-valued kernels which are annihilated by these quantum Hitchin Hamiltonians and thus may have applications to the analytic geometric Langlands program.
+If we can build non-relative 2d CFTs out of $A$, the partition function or correlation functions of these CFTs will give single-valued kernels which are annihilated by these quantum Hitchin Hamiltonians and thus may have applications to the analytic geometric Langlands program.
 If the correlation functions are sufficiently algebraic, the kernels may even have applications outside the geometric setting \cite{2007math......2206K}.

 Gauge theory constructions provide many examples of such interesting chiral algebras and 2d CFTs.
 The corresponding kernels may be more or less computable, depending on the complexity of the chiral algebras.
 Weakly-coupled gauge theory constructions produce either free chiral algebras or BRST reductions of free chiral algebras.
 The former give kernels which can be readily computed.
 The latter require more work, but should still be useful.